 The school uses an electronic payment and communication system.
 We recommend that BOTH parents register as the system allows for joint access to any account.
+(See PARENTMAIL)

-To set up your child's account, please access www.parentmail2.co.uk and follow the instructions on the attached letter.
+To set up your child's account, please access www.parentmail2.co.uk and follow the instructions on the letter which will be given to you.
 The letter includes an individual code, unique to your family.